jwdunne/jamesdunne.dev/content/posts/finite-state-machines.md

-### Finite-state automata
+---
+title: "Finite-state automata"
+date: 2020-09-13T14:48:49+01:00
+draft: true
+---

 - What is a finite state automata?
 - What are the typical problems that arise with them?
 - What are the existing solutions?
 - How can we design simple, composable finite-state automata?

 FSA are an age-old technique for representing complex state change logic.

 And they too find use *everywhere*, including:

 - HTTP routing
 - Regular expressions
 - Promises
 - UI state
 - Instant message status

 #### What is a finite state automata

 At its heart, a finite state automata is composed of these things:

 1. Inputs
 2. States
 3. The initial state
 4. A state transition table
 5. Optional final states

 As a working example, let's define a simple FSA that represents the status of an entity in a write model.

 Our entities can be in one of the following states:

 - **Transient** when the entity is ephemeral, in-memory
 - **Invalid** when the entity's validation rules fail
 - **Persisting** when the entity is in the process of writing to storage
 - **Erroring** when the entity fails to persist
 - **Persisted** when the entity is now permanent in its current form